 Enjoy an unforgettable 6-day cruise on the most spectacular waterway through the heartland of Sweden.
 Onboard one of the world’s oldest passenger ships you will experience eight lakes, two seas and three canals with 66 locks.
 Meals and excursions are included on the cruise.
 The ship docks every night.
 Set departure dates.

-The 2018 travel dates are now set for our Complete Göta Canal Cruise, and we are currently offering an early booking discount of 10% on tours booked until including March 15 2018 (until 3pm CET).
+The 2019 travel dates are now set for our Complete Göta Canal Cruise, and we are currently offering an early booking discount of 15% on tours booked until including December 13 2018.
 The early booking discount can not be combined with other discounts and is not valid for add-ons and extra nights.

 Arrival in Gothenburg according to you own itinerary.
 Visit Gothenburg’s oldest suburb Haga, now a trendy neighborhood in the centre of the town.
 Pedestrian paved streets and well-preserved brick and wood houses give this neighborhood an old-fashioned touch.
 We recommend a visit to the Wheel of Gothenburg with a 360° view, the Museum of World Culture and the sightseeing tours made by the open-top bus or boat.
 Accommodation in Gothenburg.